 If the treadmill you select doesn’t offer too many presets, check if it is Bluetooth compatible with fitness apps.
 Maybe it has a device holder where you can park your tablet and stream workout programs from your favorite fitness apps, like the iFit compatible models do.

-Don’t get swayed by the size of the display console.
+Don’t get swayed by the size of the display console - I'm not trying to say that treadmills with screens are crap, far from it.

 Is it easy to access the buttons when you are running at 12 mph?
 Are the buttons positioned too closely?